tdwg/bdq/tg2/_review/docs/supplement/index.md

 ### 3.2 MultiRecord Tests

-When defining a test, the test Type (Validation, Amendment, Measure, Issue) is composed with a ResourceType (SingleRecord or MultiRecord).
+When defining a test, the Test Type (Validation, Amendment, Measure, Issue) is composed with a ResourceType (SingleRecord or MultiRecord).
 This determines if the test results in assertions about a single record or a dataset as a whole.

 #### 3.2.1 MultiRecord Validations, Amendments, Issues